fedemontes/rcmdAi/docs/queues.md

 easily create queued jobs that may be processed in the background.
-By moving time intensive tasks to a queue, your application can respond to web requests with blazing speed and provide a better user experience to your customers.
+By moving time intensive tasks to a queue, your application can respond to web requests with blazing speed and provide a better user experience to your Projects.

 **Read more**